absmach/supermq-docs/docs/kubernetes.md

 make thing_cert KEY=<thing_secret>
 ```

-you should get in `certs` folder these certificates that we will use for setting up TLS and mTLS:
+This will generate the following certificates in the `certs` folder, which you’ll use to set up TLS and mTLS:

 ```bash
 ca.crt